We Are Dedicated to the Safety of our Patients and Community During the COVID-19 Pandemic

-We're back!
-With the lifting of restrictions on dental practices by the State of Minnesota as of May 11, 2020, we are now back to seeing new and existing patients with new safety protocols.
-The health and safety of our patients, community, and staff are our top priority.
-Of note, we have a new check-in process and new patient consultations have the option of being in-person or virtual.
-We also have made our office numbers textable to further increase the ways you can reach us!
-Our goal is to always be close to our patients even during this time of being social distanced.
+At Lakes Orthodontics, your safety is our priority.
+Our patient consultations now also have the option of being in-person or virtual.
+We also have made our office numbers textable to further increase the ways you can reach us.
+Our goal is to always be close to our patients even during this time of social distancing.
 So please do not hesitate to reach us via text, phone, email, live chat, or facebook messenger!

 Our Office’s Safety Precautions